 We understand that in some cases no amount of compensation can restore a person's life to how it was before the injury.
 However receiving an appropriate compensation settlement can help to ensure that the best treatment and therapies are available to help them take the important steps towards their rehabilitation.

-We can help provide cost free repairs and a like-for-like replacement hire-car.
+We can help provide repairs and a comparable replacement hire-car.
 If you have had an accident that was not your fault, we can provide these services for you absolutely free because we claim all our costs back directly from the at-fault party's insurance company.